Signed in as:

 Conductor Leonard Bernstein once called Dvořák’s final symphony “truly multinational in its foundations,” and the work’s popularity has since achieved interstellar status: One of the cassette tapes astronaut Neil Armstrong brought with him onboard the Apollo 11 mission to the moon was a recording of the New World Symphony.

 Born in 1809 in Hamburg, Felix Mendelssohn grew up in the most intellectually stimulating circumstances imaginable.
-As the grandson of the renowned Jewish philosopher, Moses Mendelssohn, and the son of one of Berlin’s most successful bankers, his education included art, literature, languages, and philosophy as well as music.
+As the grandson of the renowned Jewish philosopher Moses Mendelssohn, and the son of one of Berlin’s most successful bankers, his education included art, literature, languages, and philosophy as well as music.
 In addition, there were stimulating interactions with the frequent visitors to the family’s salon that included artists, musicians and scientists.
 Both Felix and his sister Fanny were inordinately gifted musicians, and their sister Rebecca was a linguist who could read Homer in the original Greek.

 An extremely precocious composer, Mendelssohn wrote numerous works during his boyhood, among them 5 operas, 11 symphonies for string orchestra, concerti, sonatas, and fugues.
 Most of these works were long preserved in manuscript in the Prussian State Library in Berlin but are believed to have been lost in World War II.